 Is Hypnosis Really an Altered State of Consciousness?

-If you have questions about hypnosis, then ask away!
+If you have questions about hypnosis, then ask away.
 I have spent nearly three decades studying and teaching how to use hypnotic techniques to get more out of life.
-Use this blog to find out how you can take advantage of the hidden power of your mind.
+Use my blog posts to find out how you can take advantage of the hidden power of your mind.

-At this point you should be able to answer the question of whether hypnosis is really an altered state of consciousness.
-When we consider consciousness as a spectrum from comatose or unconscious to hyper vigilant, extremely alert wakefulness, you can appreciate that we all go up and down that scale.
+At this point, you should be able to answer the question of whether hypnosis is really an altered state of consciousness.
+When we consider consciousness as a spectrum from comatose or unconscious to hyper-vigilant, extremely alert wakefulness, you can appreciate that we all go up and down that scale.
 We enjoy the thrills of a roller-coaster and the peace and tranquility of a warm, sunny beach.
-Hypnosis, tends to be s shift of awareness in the direction of sleep without actually falling asleep.
-The key factors are an absorption of awareness, relaxation of the body, and a dissociation from your surroundings.
+Hypnosis tends to be a shift of awareness in the direction of sleep without actually falling asleep.
+The key factors are absorption of awareness, relaxation of the body, and dissociation from your surroundings.
 These are the very reasons that hypnosis can certainly be considered an altered state of consciousness.